AKI

 Team : 4 Designers

-A zero-waste trading platform that transforms how international students buy, sell, and share resources based on the academic timeline.
+A trading platform for international students to buy, sell, and share resources sustainably based on the academic timeline.

 Challenge